 ANTIQUES AND FLEA MARKETS

 #1 - Antique row on Falk Miksa Street (€30-10,000; location; usually 10 a.m. to 6 p.m.
-Mon-Fri, 10-2 on Saturday; closed on Sunday): More than 35 antique stores line this leafy street near the Parliament building.
-Although you can unearth some inexpensive bric-a-brac, most places here sell pricey silver tableware, porcelain sets, turn-of-the century paintings, and art deco furniture.
+Mon-Fri, 10-2 on Saturday; closed on Sunday): More than 35 antique stores line this leafy street near the Hungarian Parliament building.
+Although you can unearth some inexpensive bric-a-brac, most places here sell pricey silver tableware, porcelain sets, turn-of-the-century paintings, and art deco furniture.
 Keep an eye out for Zsolnay’s signature biomorphic design items.
 My favorites stores include Pintér (#10), Artcore (#12), Antikvitás (#12), Pethő (#24), and Virág Judit Galéria (#30).

 #2 - Herend Porcelain (€30-20,000; location; 10 a.m. to 6 p.m.
-Mon-Fri, 10-2 on Saturday; closed on Sunday): Around since 1826, this maker of hand-painted premium china is one of Hungary’s iconic brands, counting Queen Victoria and the Rothschilds among its numerous historic clients.
-Although prices for some of the more elaborate vases and tea sets can be exorbitant (the giant vase in the window retails for €50,000), wallet-friendly small gifts like figurines are also available.
+Mon-Fri, 10-2 on Saturday; closed on Sunday): Around since 1826, this hand-painted china maker is one of Hungary’s iconic brands, counting Queen Victoria and the Rothschilds among its prominent clients.
+The prices of some of the elaborate vases and tea sets can be steep – the vase in the window retails for €50,000 – but wallet-friendly small gifts like figurines are also available.

 BOOKSTORES (with English-titles)

-location; 10 a.m. to 7 p.m.
-Mon-Fri, 11-7 on Saturday; closed on Sunday): Since its opening in 1952, this cozy bookstore has been an island of peace and quiet for local bookworms, writers, and intelligentsia.
-The English-language books, located on the upper floor, include translated works of Hungary’s leading writers like Péter Nádas, Sándor Márai, and Péter Esterházy.
+#6 - Írók Boltja (€7-20; location; 10 a.m. to 7 p.m.
+Mon-Fri, 11-7 on Saturday; closed on Sunday): Since its opening in 1952, this snug bookstore has been an island of peace and quiet for local bookworms.
+The English-language books, located on the upper floor, feature translated works of Hungary’s leading writers, including Péter Nádas, Sándor Márai, and Péter Esterházy.
 (I hope they never remove the vintage sign above the entry door.)

-#5 - Írók Boltja (€7-20; location; 9 a.m. to 6:30 p.m.
-Mon-Fri, 11-6 on Saturday, 12-6 on Sunday): A dedicated English-language bookstore in the heart of the city that’s particularly popular among local expatriates.
-The array of international magazines (Vanity Fair, Wallpaper, The Economist, GQ, etc.) and extensive Budapest-related guides can make a visit here worthwhile.
+#7 - Bestsellers (€10-30; location; 9 a.m. to 6:30 p.m.
+Mon-Fri, 11-6 on Saturday, 12-6 on Sunday): Situated in the heart of the city, Bestsellers is a dedicated English-language bookstore that’s especially popular among local expatriates.
+The array of international magazines (Vanity Fair, Wallpaper, The Economist, GQ, etc.) and extensive Budapest-related guide books can make a visit here worthwhile.

-#6 - Bestsellers (€10-30; location; 11 a.m. to 7 p.m.
-Wed-Mon, 10-2 on Saturday; closed on Tuesday): Architecture buffs shouldn’t miss this downtown bookstore / exhibition gallery.
-The front of the space is chock-full of architecture and Budapest-related guide books — with many English-language titles, with the back and downstairs sections hosting the ever-changing architecture-related exhibits.#7 - FUGA - Budapest Center for Architecture (€7-20;
+#9 - FUGA - Budapest Center for Architecture (€7-20; location; 11 a.m. to 7 p.m.
+Wed-Mon, 10-2 on Saturday; closed on Tuesday): Architecture buffs shouldn’t miss this downtown bookstore which doubles as an exhibition gallery.
+The front of the space is chock-full of architecture and Budapest-related guide books — with many English-language titles — while the rear and downstairs sections are dedicated to temporary exhibits.
+(Find here a list of the city's most interesting architecture.)

 SKINCARE & PERFUMERY